CJosephW/MovieFinderApp/README.md

 # MovieFinderApp
 Movie Finder WebApp for Smarter Services using ReactJS

-So I decided to implement bootstrap for ease of use in mobile design
+So after reading through the project description I determined I was going to be using Bootstrap4 for some easy to scale and setup design structure.
+As well as MobX for